Go to the main content Go to the main menu Go to the search bar Go to the footer

 toio_black_f_castiglioni_4_3_1

-• Halogen bulbs, while lasting longer than incandescent bulbs, only last up to 2,000 hours.
-In contrast, LED bulbs can last up to 25,000 hours, and LED tubes are rated for up to 50,000 hours.
+Halogen bulbs last longer than traditional incandescent bulbs, but their lifespan is still relatively short—typically up to 2,000 hours.
+LEDs, by contrast, are engineered for endurance.
+LED bulbs can last up to 25,000 hours, and LED tubes often reach up to 50,000 hours of use.